Blue Origin sues US government over NASA's decision to award SpaceX lunar lander contract - KESQ

 After initially pledging to offer multiple contracts to spur the development of at least two lunar landers that could compete against each other, NASA announced in April that it was giving only a single award to SpaceX for $2.9 billion, citing costs as a primary reason for the decision.
 Congress did not award NASA all the money it had requested for the HLS program.

-Blue Origin previously attempted to fight the contracting decision with the US Government Accountability Office, but the GAO denied the protest.
+Blue Origin previously attempted to fight the contracting decision with the US Government Accountability Office, but the GAO sided with NASA and denied the request.

 “We firmly believe that the issues identified in this procurement and its outcomes must be addressed to restore fairness, create competition, and ensure a safe return to the Moon for America,” Blue Origin said in a statement.

+A judge granted Blue Origin’s request to keep the court complaint under seal, which argued that making the information public could expose “proprietary information, trade secrets, and confidential financial information,” and cause “severe competitive harm,” according to court documents file with the US Court of Federal Claims.

+The warring between SpaceX and Blue Origin — which are owned by two of the world’s richest men, Elon Musk and Jeff Bezos, respectively — has also included a public PR battle.
+Blue Origin has called SpaceX’s plans to use its Starship vehicle, a massive experimental rocket being tested in South Texas, for the HLS program “immensely complex and high risk.”

-SpaceX CEO Elon Musk has disparaged Blue Origin’s claims on Twitter for weeks, at one point saying that “If lobbying & lawyers could get u to orbit, [Blue Origin CEO Jeff] Bezos would be on Pluto [right now.]”
+SpaceX CEO Musk, meanwhile, has disparaged Blue Origin’s claims on Twitter for weeks, at one point saying that “If lobbying & lawyers could get u to orbit, [Blue Origin CEO Jeff] Bezos would be on Pluto [right now.]”

-Blue Origin did not immediately respond to a request for a comment to Musk’s remarks.

-Blue Origin had submitted a $5.9 billion bid and proposed working alongside aerospace industry giants such as Northrop Grumman and Lockheed Martin on the program.
+Blue Origin had submitted a $5.9 billion bid and proposed working as a “National Team” alongside aerospace industry giants such as Northrop Grumman and Lockheed Martin.

 The-CNN-Wire